PGMacDesign/PGMacTips/README.md

 ```

 I started deviating from Realm's updates once they started requiring accounts / credentials to use.
 I originally used version 3.0.0, but have since upgraded to 4.2.0.
-See the lsit of releases [here](https://github.com/realm/realm-java/releases)
+See the list of releases [here](https://github.com/realm/realm-java/releases)
 I am unsure of forwards compatibility, but if newer versions will work or break the current project, please let me know and I will update to the highest possible one without making changes to the source code.